Josh Grisetti

-Josh Grisetti (born December 1, 1981) is an American actor, director, educator, and author who works in theatre, television and film.
+Joshua Steven Grisetti (December 1, 1981 – July 10, 2026) was an American actor, director, educator, and author who worked in theater, television, and film.

 Early life

-Grisetti was born in Washington, D.C., and grew up outside of Roanoke, Virginia in Rocky Mount,Virginia.
-He attended high school at the North Carolina School of the Arts to graduate in 2000 with a diploma in Drama.
+Joshua Steven Grisetti was born in Washington, D.C., on December 1, 1981, and grew up in Rocky Mount, outside of Roanoke, Virginia.
+He attended Franklin County High School in Rocky Mount before graduating from North Carolina School of the Arts with a high school diploma in drama in 2000.
 He attended college at The Boston Conservatory where he graduated in 2004 with a Bachelor of Fine Arts in Musical Theatre.

 Career

 Broadway and Off-Broadway

 Grisetti starred in the York Theatre's 2008–2009 musical adaption of Enter Laughing (originally titled So Long, 174th Street), garnering a Theatre World Award for "Outstanding Debut Performance" as well as Drama Desk, Outer Critics Circle, Lucille Lortel and Drama League Award nominations.
 Grisetti was supposed to have made his Broadway debut in the 2009–2010 season, starring as "Eugene Morris Jerome" in the Neil Simon revival of Broadway Bound, directed by David Cromer.
 Because of poor ticket sales, Broadway Bounds sister show (Brighton Beach Memoirs) closed just days after opening at the Nederlander Theatre, canceling Broadway Bound two weeks before its scheduled premiere.
 In 2011, he portrayed Mordred in a Broadway concert of Camelot.

-Grisetti's actual Broadway debut took place in the original musical It Shoulda Been You in 2015, playing the role of Marty Kaufman.
+His actual Broadway debut took place in the original musical It Shoulda Been You in 2015, playing the role of Marty Kaufman.
 He received nominations from the Drama Desk Awards and the Outer Critics Circle for his performance, and won one of two 2015 Clarence Derwent Awards.
-He returned to Broadway in 2016 to replace John Cariani as Nigel Bottom in "Something Rotten!" and originated the role on the first national tour (2017-18).
+He returned to Broadway in 2016 to replace John Cariani as Nigel Bottom in Something Rotten! and originated the role on the first national tour (2017–18).

 Television and film

 In 2007, Grisetti starred in the short-lived ABC sitcom The Knights of Prosperity.
-On film, he has appeared in The Immigrant (2013 film), The Namesake (2007 film), and others.
+On film, he has appeared in The Immigrant, The Namesake and others.
 He also starred in two pilots for NBC, The Gates (2013) and Like Magic (2019), that were not ordered to series.
-He also appeared as a recurring role throughout the final season of The Marvelous Mrs. Maisel (2023) on Amazon Prime.
+He also appeared in a recurring role throughout the final season of The Marvelous Mrs. Maisel (2023) on Amazon Prime.

-University Teaching and TikTok presence
+University teaching and TikTok presence

-During the COVID-19 pandemic, Grisetti became the first graduate of the MFA in Performance Pedagogy program at Loyola Marymount University in Los Angeles, CA. He began teaching at Cal State Fullerton in Fall 2021 where he helped redesign the BFA in Musical Theatre; he achieved tenure at the University two years later.
+During the COVID-19 pandemic, Grisetti became the first graduate with an MFA in performance pedagogy from Loyola Marymount University in Los Angeles, CA. He began teaching at Cal State Fullerton in Fall 2021 where he helped redesign the BFA in Musical Theatre; he achieved tenure at the University two years later.

 Grisetti also gained recognition for creating provocative TikTok content about musical theatre training frequently critiquing the higher education system—particularly the student loan industry.